wevote/WeVoteServer/README_API_INSTALL.md

 1. Change into your local WeVoteServer repository folder, and set up a remote for upstream:
 `$ git remote add upstream git@github.com:wevote/WeVoteServer.git`

+## Updating openssl on Mac

+This will ensure you will be able to test donations with the most up to date TLS1.2:

+ `brew install openssl`

 ## Installing Python 3 on Mac (See below for Ubuntu)